opendatasoft/slate/source/includes/_dataset_actions.md

 }
 ```

-Abort a dataset processing

-It will stopped the current processing job and let the processed records available in the search API.
+Stop the current processing job and keep the processed records available in the search API.

 ### Parameters